Perception Games and Privacy: Perception and Privacy

 Recall that perception games were introduced as a tool to study the implications of privacy concerns.
 In the context of privacy one should think of the set of types as the traits individuals would like to keep private.
 As an example, an element $t \in T$ can represent the DM's political views, his attitude towards risk, his location, his willingness-to-pay for some good, etc.

 In order to capture the possible predilection for privacy we proceed by introducing some structure on the utility function $u$.
 The study of perceptions in the literature, either those of society or self-image, typically assume that types have some natural order and all agents would like to be perceived as (close as possible to) the ideal type (e.g., benevolent, heroic, generous, romantic, and so on).
 In contrast, in the context of privacy an alternative concern about perceptions comes to mind.
 Privacy may be thought of as the \emph{dis}interest of an individual to have others learn about him.
-Of course, as already discussed in the Introduction, what exactly is meant by `privacy concerns' is quite elusive.
-Hence, our approach is to impose only minimal structure that suffices to capture some notion of privacy, while at the same time still allowing us to draw some interesting conclusions.
-In particular, we introduce two alternative structures to capture a DM's predilection for privacy: upper privacy concerns and lower privacy concerns.
+Of course, as already discussed in the introduction, what exactly is meant by `privacy concerns' is quite elusive.
+Hence, we introduce two alternative structures to capture a predilection for privacy: the DM could be anonymity-seeking or identification-averse.

 The first conception of privacy concerns is that agents optimally do not wish anything to be disclosed about them, beyond what is already known.
-This is captured by the following definition: \bdefi A DM of type $t\in T$ in a perception game $(T,A,\beta,u)$ has {\em upper privacy concerns} if for every $a\in A$,
+This is captured by the following definition: \bdefi A DM of type $t\in T$ in a perception game $(T,A,\beta,u)$ is {\em anonymity-seeking} if for every $a\in A$,